sybrenstuvel/flickrapi/README.md

     pip install flickrapi

-For development, install the extra dependencies using:
+For development, install the dependencies using:

+    poetry install --extras 'docs qa'
     pip install tox .[docs] .[qa] .[test]

 then run `py.test` in the top-level directory.